sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 stimulus onset
 - Clear the contents of the *Sort/align trials by epoch event values* fields *Epoch-sorting field*, *Event type(s)* and *Align* inputs

-then in in the *Sort trials by phase* section, complete the following fields as indicated:
+then in the *Sort trials by phase* section, complete the following fields as indicated:
 - *Sort trials by phase → Frequency*: *10* (Hz)
 - *Sort trials by phase → Window center*: *0*(ms)